 Read here for more hidden gems to discover when visiting Antibes.

 Day 5 will take you to the city of movie stars.
-Take a tender from your luxury vessel to either Port Canto or the Old Port and get ready to explore the city of glamour.
-The splendid La Croisette promenade curves around the bay of Cannes, which features joggers, roller bladers and everything in between.
+Take a tender from your luxury vessel and get ready to explore the city of glamour.
+The splendid La Croisette promenade curves around the bay of Cannes.
 You may even spot a famous face or two.
 Also, make sure to stop by the various gardens, the classic playground and stretches of water where you may lose a child (or husband) on the remote-controlled boats.

 Then make your way to the central hub of Cannes cinema, the Palais des Festivals.
 Check out some of the hand prints of some of the most prominent movie figures have set in the pavement of ‘Chemin des Etoiles’.

 After exploring the high street of Rue D’Antibes, head back to your luxury charter vessel and set sail for the Iles de Lérins.
-Ile Ste-Marguérite, boasts aromas of pine and eucalyptus which hit you the moment you step off the boat.
+Ile Ste-Marguérite, boasts aromas of pine and eucalyptus.
 Make your way to one of the best meals of the week at the famous La Guérite restaurant.
-Anybody who is anybody has had lunch here and indulged themselves with the charcoal or barbecue cooking of this island restaurant.
+Anybody who is anybody has had lunch here, and now you can indulge in the charcoal or barbecue cooking of this island restaurant.

 Wrap up your day with some sunbathing on your yacht, along with the pampering that you deserve.
 Sit out and watch the sunset with your guests as you sip on a lovely glass of French vintage wine.

 For more about Cannes read our Top 10 Things to do in Cannes blog!